 The application period to apply for fiscal year 2020 (FY 2020) FMA funding opened on Sept.
 30, 2020, and closed at 3 p.m. on Jan.
 29, 2021.
 FEMA encouraged subapplicants and applicants to apply.
 There was $200 million available in FMA funding.
 For more detailed information about the application requirements, visit the NOFO webpage.
 FEMA is projecting it will make award selections by Summer 2021.

 Managing Your Grant

 FEMA Grants Outcome (FEMA GO)

-For grants issued in Fiscal Year 2020 and later, please use the FEMA GO system, which is now the management system for FEMA pre-disaster mitigation grants.
+For grants issued in FY 2020 and later, please use the FEMA GO system, which is now the management system for FEMA pre-disaster mitigation grants.

-Please submit applications and manage your Flood Mitigation Assistance (FMA) or the Building Resilient Infrastructures and Communities (BRIC) at the FEMA GO Portal or visit our FEMA GO Templates and Resources to learn more.
+Grants for the Flood Mitigation Assistance (FMA) and Building Resilient Infrastructures and Communities (BRIC) grant programs are managed using the FEMA GO Portal or by using FEMA GO Templates and Resources.

-For grants issued in Fiscal Year 2019 or earlier, please use the Mitigation eGrants system to manage your existing grant.
+For grants issued in FY 2019 or earlier, please use the Mitigation eGrants system to manage your existing grant.
 You can visit the Mitigation eGrants Resource Collection for reference guides, frequently asked questions and job aids to help manage your existing grant.

 Find resources to support project scoping, community flood mitigation projects, geospatial file requirements and more.

-These presentations and transcripts provide an overview of the grant programs and details about the agency’s funding priorities and review process as outlined in the (FY20) Notices of Funding Opportunities (NOFOs) to prepare applicants to apply for funding beginning on September 30, 2020.
+These presentations and transcripts provide an overview of the grant programs and details about the agency’s funding priorities and review process as outlined in the (FY2020) Notices of Funding Opportunities (NOFOs).